geeknoid/Undertaker/README.md

 * `--reflection-symbols` lets you specify a text file containing a list of symbols that are accessed through reflection.
 Each line in the file should be in the form of `assembly-name:fully-qualified-symbol-name`.
+  If you can modify your source code, instead of using this approach, we recommend instead applying the [DynamicallyAccessedMembers] attribute in your code to indicate specific symbols are used by reflection.

-* * `--test-method-attributes` lets you specify the set of attributes that mark a method as a test.
+* `--test-method-attributes` lets you specify the set of attributes that mark a method as a test.
 This is a text file containing the fully qualified names of the attributes, one per line.
 If this is not supplied, a default set of well-known names is used.

-* * `--reflection-marker-attributes` lets you specify the set of attributes that mark a method as a being used by reflection.
+* `--reflection-marker-attributes` lets you specify the set of attributes that mark a method as a being used by reflection.
 This is a text file containing the fully qualified names of the attributes, one per line.
 If this is not supplied, a default set of well-known names is used.